Cramel: Reception

 Overall, the book received praise.
 Critics noted the resemblance to Roald Dahl's books and the feelings evoked by the story "with the scent of the past ... along with important lessons about true friendship, courage, self-belief and true love."

 Events

 From August 8 to 26, the Dizengoff Center hosted attractions promoting the Cramel book and TV series.
 The attraction was planned to take place despite the recent Gaza–Israel clashes.
 The attractions included: cat adoption, workshops with Cramel book illustrator Rami Tal, story time with actor and voice-actor Tomer Sharon, an activity and creative complex with activity booklets and riddles, Daily prize-bearing quizzes compiled by the author, and a cat themed cake-making contest.

 Adaptations

 TV Series

-The books were adapted into a television series also titled "Cramel", with its first season airing on Kan Educational in January 2022.
-A second season is expected to air in late January or early February 2023.
+The books were adapted into a television series also titled "Cramel", with its first, second, and third seasons airing on Kan Educational with the first season releasing on January-February 2022.
+The second season aired during February-March 2023, the third in February-March 2024 and the fourth premiered in February 2025.